 TRAFFIC and STUDENT

-Palm Beach Central High School is the second largest high school in the district with nearly 3,000 students.
+Palm Beach Central High School is the second largest high school in the district with over 3,000 students.
 Amazingly, through the efforts of our dynamic faculty members and our supportive community, we have been able to keep a family and close community atmosphere, and perhaps the biggest disadvantage to our size is the traffic in the morning and afternoon.
 Many of our seniors have senior privilege 1st and 7th hour which helps reduce traffic, but we need your assistance.
 We request that you pull-up in front of the main office and band room to drop off students.
 Please do not drop off students in-front of or near the gymnasium.
 When this occurs, the net effect is that people drop off one car load at a time and this is extremely inefficient.